-Long Live the King?
-Death as a Term Limit on Executives
+Long Live the Doge?
+Death as a Term Limit on Venetian Chief Executives

 JEL Classification: D7, H1, N4